trln/argot-ruby/README.md

 end
 ```

+## Dependencies

+This gem relies on the `nokogiri`, `yajl-ruby`, `traject`, and `lisbn` gems to
+be installed.
+This means you'll need system packages such as `libxml2-devel`,
+`lisbxslt-devel`, and `yajl` installed.

+### Utilities

+`Argot::XML::EventParser` - parser that handles large record-oriented XML files
+one record at a time.

 See also `Argot::TrajectJSONWriter` for a Traject JSON writer that produces
 'flat' values where the traditional writers produce arrays.

+#### Ideas

+There are no binaries/command-line tools yet, but that's seeming like a good
+idea at the moment.

+#### Yes, I know

+Tests are currently broken.
+This format is currently in development and so are these tools!